Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata

 \section{Introduction}

 In this paper manifolds are closed, connected and smooth (ccs), unless otherwise stated.
 A notable exception is the punctured manifold $M_* := (M \smallsetminus$point) of a ccs manifold $M$.
 Given ccs manifolds $M,N$ of the same dimension, we consider the question whether $M_* $ immerses into $N$.
-To answer this question, we use a result of Phillips \cite{phillips} who constructed an immersion $M_* \imra N$, in the spirit of Hirsch-Smale theory, from a fibrewise isomorphism of tangent bundles (that is a priori not the differential of an immersion!).
-We give a detailed formulation at the end of the introduction.
-Besides some simple observations in dimensions 2 and 3 (see Section \ref{sec:2,3}) we study this question in dimension 4.
+To answer this question, we use a result of Phillips \cite{phillips} who constructed an immersion $M_* \imra N$, in the spirit of Smale--Hirsch theory \cites{smale1,smale2,hirsch2}, from a fibrewise isomorphism of tangent bundles (that is a priori not the differential of an immersion).
+We give a detailed formulation at the end of the introduction in \cref{thm:phillips}.
+Besides some simple observations in dimensions 2 and 3 (see \cref{sec:23}) we study this question in dimension 4.
 In Section~\ref{sec:general-intro} we give a complete answer in terms of certain invariants.
 We apply this to exhibit the resulting partial order for $4$-manifolds with cyclic fundamental groups in Section~\ref{sec:cyclic-intro} and - a particularly interesting order - when the fundamental group is $\mathbb Z^4$ in \cref{sec:Z4}.

-An immersion $M_* \imra N$ can be used to construct quantum cellular automata (QCA) on $M$ out of QCA's on $N$.
-The first author will explain QCA's in the \hyperref[sec:appendix]{appendix} and also discuss how to pull them back.
-This construction, due to Matt Hastings \cite{hastings13}, motivated our entire study.
+An immersion $M_* \imra N$ can be used to construct quantum cellular automata (QCA) on $M$ out of QCAs on $N$.
+The first author will explain QCAs in the \hyperref[sec:appendix]{appendix} and also discuss how to pull them back.
+This construction, due to Hastings \cite{hastings13}, motivated our entire study.